The REST API basics

 }

 You are experiencing this kind of error and you do not know how to solve it?
+Take a look at the permissions documentation.
+This might save your day!

 #404 error